Frequently Asked Questions

 Yes, all of our studio instructors are working professional artists or designers as well as passionate and skilled teachers.
 Plus, with a 10:1 student to faculty ratio, students are easily able to receive personal attention.
 Learn more about our faculty.

 The bachelor of fine arts (BFA) is an undergraduate studio degree.
 2/3 of the classes are spent learning and creating things (fine art pieces, websites, designs, etc.).
 The remaining 1/3 of the classes are in traditional liberal arts (writing, research, humanities).
-The BFA curriculum is rooted by Core Four—fundamental courses that are structured to enrich each student's professional development over four years.
+The BFA curriculum is rooted by fundamental courses structured to enrich each student's professional development.

 The bachelor of science (BSc) is an undergraduate degree that comprises 2/3 communications, liberal arts, and business courses, and 1/3 studio courses.
-Students’ interests, goals, and strengths dictate which program is a better fit.
 The BSc curriculum integrates three critical dimensions of creative communication: creative management courses, studio courses, and liberal studies courses.

 MCAD has a partnership with Macalester College for students interested in specific courses not offered by MCAD.

 Yes, MCAD offers two online programs: the post-baccalaureate certificate in interactive design and marketing and the master of arts in sustainable design.
-We also offer a post-baccalaureate certificate in graphic design for working professionals—this course is taught in a part-time, evening and weekend format.
+Our post-baccalaureate certificate in graphic design takes place partly online and partly on campus.

-This documented body of artwork you have produced is required for admission to many of the academic programs at MCAD.
-Requirements differ depending on the program to which you are applying, but generally 12–20 images of your work are required.
+This documented body of artwork you have produced is required for admission to many of MCAD's academic programs.
 Learn more about specific program requirements.